 - NZ stands at first when it comes to doing business.
 No country in this world matches NZ when it comes to starting and executing a business with ease.
 The ease with which you do business depends on many factors.

 - There is not much or in simple terms, hardly any barriers in your way when you start your business.
-You don’t need to face the wrath of corrupt and slow bureaucracy nor need you to face restrictions from government.
+You don’t need to face the wrath of corrupt and slow bureaucracy nor need you to face restrictions from the government.

 - The country’s infra is extremely good to support your business.
-It offers uninterrupted supply of power with well-built roads and structures.
+It offers an uninterrupted supply of power with well-built roads and structures.
 There are business hubs and infra made especially for businesses.

 - Lastly, the country has an atmosphere for business.
-Unlike many countries where businesses are seen as devils for the poor, New Zealand is a country that is basically capitalist in approach and supports businesses understanding its importance.
+Unlike many countries where businesses are seen as devils for the poor, New Zealand is a country that is basically capitalist in approach and supports businesses understanding their importance.